GarvitUpreti/Big_Integer-C-/README.md

 # Big_Integer-C-
-This file enables the functionality of bigInteger for C++ as C++ do not have a inbuilt bigInteger file
+This file enables the functionality of bigInteger for C++ as C++ do not have a inbuilt bigInteger class